3JTek/General-Assembly-Notes/module-01/sass.md

 ### Nesting

-With SCSS we can nest selectors, which means we can write less code:
+With SASS we can nest selectors, which means we can write less code:

 ```scss
 footer {